aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/text-and-fonts/installed-fonts/_index.md

 graphics.Clear(Color.FromKnownColor(KnownColor.White));
 ```

-## Step 3: Set Up Brush and Font
+### Step 3: Set up brush and font (draw text with fonts)

-Define a brush and a font for your text:
+We need a brush for the text colour and a `Font` object that defines the typeface, size, and style.

 ```csharp
 Brush brush = new SolidBrush(Color.FromKnownColor(KnownColor.Black));